 After weakening in late 2016, following Trump's victory, AUD/CAD strengthened back to around 1.00 in March 2017.
 Since then, the pair has weakened as the Canadian dollar has done well thanks to strong economic growth and interest rate hikes.
 As both countries are highly dependent on natural resource exports, the Aussie dollar and the loonie tend to rise and fall together.
 Thus volatility in this pair is usually fairly low.

-As the pair runs out of steam, we are downgrading AUD/CAD to neutral.
-The pair is now trading within a normal range.
+As the pair runs weakens, we are now neutral on AUD/CAD.
+The pair is now looking oversold.
 This is based on technical indicators on a daily chart.

-As the pair continues to make gains, we are now bullish on AUD/CAD.
+As the pair weakens, we are now bearish on AUD/CAD.
 The pair is now trading within normal conditions, based on various technical indicators on a weekly chart.